adventuremomblog

 How High is the Water at The Narrows?

-That answer has a lot of factors depending on the time of year and the weather (rainfall and snowmelt.)
+That answer depends on the time of year and the weather (rainfall and snowmelt.)

 We visited The Narrows in mid-April.
-The air temperature was in the low 60s and there was not a forecast for rain that day.
-We did briefly feel a few rain sprinkles on our way back to the start of the trail.
+The air temperature was in the low 60s and there wasn’t a forecast for rain that day.
+We briefly felt a few rain sprinkles on our way back to the start of the trail.

 the Narrows at Zion National Park